 Variable is a name given to a memory location where we can store different values of the same datatype during the program execution.

 Every variable in c programming language must be declared in the declaration section before it is used.
-Every variable must have a datatype that determines the range and type of values be stored and size of the memory to be allocated.
+Every variable must have a datatype that determines the range and type of values be stored and the size of the memory to be allocated.

 A variable name may contain letters, digits and underscore symbol.
 The following are the rules to specify a variable name...

-- Variable name should not start with digit.
+- Variable name should not start with a digit.

 - Keywords should not be used as variable names.

-- Variable name should not contain any special symbols except underscore(_).
+- A variable name should not contain any special symbols except underscore(_).

-- Variable name can be of any length but compiler considers only the first 31 characters of the variable name.
+- A variable name can be of any length but compiler considers only the first 31 characters of the variable name.

 Declaration of Variable

-Declaration of a variable tells to the compiler to allocate required amount of memory with specified variable name and allows only specified datatype values into that memory location.
+Declaration of a variable tells the compiler to allocate the required amount of memory with the specified variable name and allows only specified datatype values into that memory location.
 In C programming language, the declaration can be performed either before the function as global variables or inside any block or function.
-But it must be at the begining of block or function.
+But it must be at the beginning of block or function.

-The above declaration tells to the compiler that allocate 2 bytes of memory with the name number and allows only integer values into that memory location.
+The above declaration tells to the compiler that allocates 2 bytes of memory with the name number and allows only integer values into that memory location.